If you’re looking for the best practical, insightful and educational yoga blogs, you’ve come to the right place.

 This site has more of a focus on the spirituality of yoga rather than getting your arms and legs in the proper positions.
 The site will show you everything from how to use your healing stones, to reading your horoscope, to watching videos of yogi practitioners in their meditation and chants.
 This site offers insight into the origins of yoga, rather than today’s modern pop culture take on it.

-Some of the more expert blogs may be daunting to the newbie, so that’s where the Anacostia Yoga guide will benefit the beginner.
-This site provides simple tips on the best poses and how to do them.
-There is also a section to help athletes get started in yoga.
-The site guides you through photographs and instructional videos.
+Some of the best yoga blogs may be tailored toward experts and daunting to the newbie, so that’s where the Yoga Basics guide will benefit the beginner.
+This site provides an entire section devoted to yoga beginners.
+It guides a myriad of instructional posts and poses.
 The site is laid out simply and won’t confuse or intimidate you.